telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 ### `boost::property_tree::ptree::value_type& v`

 This is a reference to the currently treated node in the tree.
 Not much more to say about it.
-See the [boost boost property_tree documentation](https://theboostcpplibraries.com/boost.propertytree) for more information on this.
+See the [boost property_tree documentation](https://theboostcpplibraries.com/boost.propertytree) for more information on this.

 ### `const std::string& _path`